-HCV treatment should not suspend HCC screening.
-We recommend a liver ultrasound within 1 month before DAA therapy for all individuals with cirrhosis to ensure that HCC screening remains up to date during the treatment and follow-up period.
-Importantly, there are no data to suggest that HCC risk may be increased in people with no cirrhosis.
-We do not recommend HCC screening for people with no cirrhosis who are treated for HCV.
+HCV treatment should not suspend HCC surveillance.
+We recommend a liver ultrasound within 1 month before starting DAA therapy for all individuals with cirrhosis to ensure that HCC surveillance remains up to date during the treatment and follow-up period.
+Importantly, although the risk of HCC is reduced after SVR, it is not abolished in people with cirrhosis, and HCC surveillance should continue long term for these people.
+There are no data to suggest that HCC risk is increased in people with no cirrhosis after SVR.
+We do not recommend HCC surveillance for people with no cirrhosis who are treated for HCV infection.

 Treatment of HCV in patients with hepatocellular carcinoma